-At Heather R. Hayes & Associates we are experts in intervention and crisis management.
-Our professional team members are highly skilled in the intervention process and can offer much needed support for individuals and families affected by Fentanyl addiction.
+At Heather R. Hayes & Associates we are experts in Respectful Therapeutic Transport Protocol™, Trauma-Informed Responsive Intervention™, and crisis management.
+Our professional team members are highly skilled in the process and can offer much needed support for individuals and families affected by Fentanyl addiction.
 We provide dedicated case management to help our clients move through the recovery process as smoothly as possible from the earliest stages of recovery.

 Time is of the essence when it comes to substance addiction.
 Please don’t hesitate to contact us today if you or any of your loved ones are struggling with addiction.

 1 Algren D, Monteilh C, Rubin C, et al. Fentanyl-associated fatalities among illicit drug users in Wayne County, Michigan (July 2005-May 2006).
 Journal Of Medical Toxicology: Official Journal of the American College Of Medical Toxicology [serial online].
 March 2013; 9(1):106-115.

 2 “Fentanyl | Drug Overdose | CDC Injury Center”.
 Cdc.Gov, https://www.cdc.gov/drugoverdose/opioids/fentanyl.html.
 Accessed 16 Oct 2020.

 3 “Drug Scheduling”.
 Dea.Gov, https://www.dea.gov/drug-scheduling.
 Accessed 16 Oct 2020.